conan-io/docs/reference/commands/test_package.rst

 The command line arguments are exactly the same as the settings, options, and build parameters for the ``install`` command, with one small difference:

-In conan test, by default, the ``--build=CurrentPackage`` pattern is automatically appended for the current tested package.
+In conan test_package, by default, the ``--build=CurrentPackage`` pattern is automatically appended for the currently tested package.
 You can always manually specify other build options, like ``--build=never``, if you just want to check that the current existing package works for the test subproject, without re-building it.